mainmeister/clubtwitshows/README.md

-This object will allow you to access you Club Twit videos in you python code.
+This object will allow you to access you Club Twit videos in your python code.
 >You need to define an environment variable named "twitcluburl" that contains your personal Club Twit url.
 ```
 from clubtwit import ClubTwit